 If we put this inside our workflow related to product validation, you can quickly develop ideas on using this vital tool inside your processes.

-What is Technology Adoption Curve (TAC)?
+What is the Technology Adoption Curve (TAC)?

 The model breaks the market for new technology into five segments based on how quickly the market will adopt the new technology.